jmahmood/lunchforce/design.md

             - AllowEvaluation (Boolean)
             - Status (Picklist(Proposed / Canceled / Awaiting Evaluation / Done))
                 - Proposed: Someone created an event
+                - Confirmed: The Minimum Possible Attendees are attending
                 - Rejected: The event was canceled
                 - Awaiting Evaluation: Waiting for the event to be evaluated after it occured
                 - Done: Evaluation complete

         ii.
 Signal On Create
             - Send message to Event_(%Week%) for the event being created.
+            - TODO> Are we going to use Redis or Kafka?

         iii.
 Weekly batch job that generates an event if
             - at least two people with compatibility are available on a day
             - they don't hate each other
             - they haven't had lunch together in the past month
             - Send message to Event_(%Week%) for the event being created.
+            - Stored in /management/commands
     ~~d. **Lunch Request Approval**~~ (Phase 3; to begin with, you approve all lunch requests.)

      When you get a request, you will be asked to review it and approve it before it is created